bakpakin/Fennel/api.md

 Accepts `filename` in `options` as in `fennel.eval`.

-## Compile an iterator of bytes into a string of Lua (can throw errors)
+## Compile an iterator of bytes into a string of Lua

+This is useful when streaming data into the compiler to allow you to avoid loading all the code into a single string in one go.

 ```lua
 local lua = fennel.compileStream(strm[, options])